dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/feature-spec.md

 Overall this document does not need to be super extensive, it should cover the features and be compelling story about your product, but it doesn't need to be a million pages.

 * Feature Spec Doc (google doc share link):
-  * Short short summary intro to the project.
+  * Short short short summary intro to the project copied from project proposal.
-  * Functionality of the product broken down by view, for example:
+  * Short walkthrough of the app.
+Can be broken down into bulleted action steps.
+  * Brief list of views, for example:
     * login page
     * profile with name, birthday
     * feed view
+    (please do not make this exhaustive.
+No need to talk about which buttons are available on each page — just which general action a user would take on that page)
-  * At least 3 short AND fun user stories
+* At least 3 short AND fun user stories - can be in google doc or [userforge.com](http://userforge.com)
+* Mockups submitted in google doc or [invisionapp](https://www.invisionapp.com/) or [figma](https://www.figma.com)